-Clare graduated from the college with a first class BSc (Hons) degree in five element & TCM acupuncture and a post-graduate diploma in tuina and fertility and obstetrics.
+Clare graduated from the college with a first class BSc (Hons) degree in five element & TCM acupuncture, followed by courses in tuina and fertility and obstetrics.
 She works as a practical skills tutor and is involved in marking assignments.
 She runs busy practices in Reading and Henley.
 She is also secretary to the acupuncture for conception to childbirth team (ACT) Berkshire which she helped set up.

 Qiong was a resident doctor in China before becoming a lecturer and researcher.
 She received her PhD in endocrinology from Liverpool University.
 She is an acupuncturist and herbalist.

 Kevin teaches anatomy, structural diagnosis and tuina.
 He graduated from the University of Westminster with a BSc (Hons) in TCM acupuncture and a diploma in tuina.
 He is also a state registered, chartered physiotherapist and has qualified in sports therapy and sports massage specialising in the treatment of sports injuries.
 He works with sports teams, professional boxers and practitioners of various martial arts.
 He is currently the principle physiotherapist of the arthritic association and sits on the BAcC investigating committee.